 The MCAS Miramar air show started at 8:00 am and lasted all day long.
 The mind-blowing demonstrations were offered by the U.S. Navy Leap Frogs Parachute Team, U.S. Army Golden Knights Parachute Team, Marine Corps aircraft, Red Bull Air Force team, and legendary aerobatic performers, such as Vicky Benzing, Mike Goulian, Jon Melby, Rob Holland, and Kent Pietsch.

-The highlight of the show, however, were the aerial demonstrations by the U.S. Navy Blue Angels.
+The highlight of the show was the aerial demonstrations by the U.S. Navy Blue Angels.
 These sky conquerors, scheduled to perform at the end of the show day, kept the spectators perched on the bleachers under the scorching California sun until the very end.

 Even those who didn’t make it all the way to the demonstration front line could see the flawless tricks and precise lines left up in the sky as the remarkable four Blue Angels crisscrossed the airspace.